chadwhitaker/numbar-docs/README.md

 <img src="http://i.imgur.com/qkaIFGt.png" alt="" width="365">

-Note: You can change the title inside the dropdown from “Numbar” to a custom title (e.g. MyStartup.com) by including the title property (see above.)
+Tip: You can change the title inside the dropdown from “Numbar” to a custom title (e.g. MyStartup.com) by including the `title` property in your JSON.
+See the example above.

   <br/><br/><br/>

 ## Security (Basic Auth)

-You can secure your endpoint using Basic Auth.
-Numbar will automatically display a prompt to enter your username and password if authorization is required.
+You can secure your important metrics from the public by activating Basic Auth on your endpoint.
+Numbar will automatically detect and display a prompt to enter your username and password if authorization is required.

-Be sure to select the checkbox to save your password to the macOS keychain.
-This will prevent the need to reenter you credentials in the future.
+Be sure to select the "Remember" checkbox to securely save your password to the macOS Keychain.
+This will prevent the need to reenter your credentials in the future.

 <img src="http://i.imgur.com/KEUUOuY.png" alt="" width="444">